 Of course, we know that the internet usage of those over 55 is lower than those aged 16–24, but they’re more connected than ever, and it’s only on the rise.
 Let’s look at how this group is moving into the digital space, and our opportunities to connect them with healthcare technology.
 This is vital in an ageing group who may soon be unable to access pharmaceutical services physically.

-Technology through the ages
+Technology Through the Ages

 Furthermore, we can identify trends in where time online is spent.
-Where the US is concerned, the American Association of Retired Persons has found that 42% of those over 50 use technological devices to access health and fitness information; and 32% use them to manage or receive medical care.
+Where the US is concerned, the American Association of Retired Persons has found that 42% of those over 50 use technological devices to access health and fitness information, and 32% use them to manage or receive medical care.

-Services like Healthera's app are the kinds of tools with which we can strengthen these groups’ healthcare provision, and the appetite is there for it.
-Smartphone users aged 55–64 spend just over 55 hours per month using apps, and even those over 64 clocks up 42 hours.
+Services like Healthera’s app are the kinds of tools with which we can strengthen these groups’ healthcare provision, and the appetite is there for it.
+Smartphone users aged 55–64 spend just over 55 hours per month using apps, and even those over 64 clock up to 42 hours.
 For both groups, that’s more than an hour a day.

 Perhaps based on assumptions and a general dismissal in favour of the younger market, apps and technology services have some catching up to do for this burgeoning older demographic.
 Factors such as ease of searching, text and icon size, and troubleshooting often don’t consider older people.

 Age UK has published a technology review highlighting some of these findings in terms of accessibility.
 We’re not alone in realising that there’s clearly the interest, with the government calling for a strategy to integrate technology into health and social care.

 The importance of technology in healthcare has become more evident during the COVID-19 pandemic.
 It has been how people have remained connected to their healthcare providers.
 The past year has seen a significant increase in emerging technologies in population health, with many tech-based companies developing ways to become part of the healthcare industry.